Nickchapman3773/Uranium-Fever/README.md

 - Significant modernizations of the UI, HUD, and Pip-Boy.
 - Many new functionalities seamlessly integrated into the gameplay experience, with clear notation of these functions and their associated hotkeys.
 - Large-scale, immersive overhauls and expansions to most locations.
-- Comprehensive hardcore rebalancing of all gameplay aspects (including combat, physics, NPC AI, weapons, armor, aid, healing, consumables, and more), with an emphasis on greatly enhancing difficulty and cohesion.
+- Comprehensive, hardcore rebalancing of all gameplay aspects (including combat, physics, NPC AI, weapons, armor, aid, healing, consumables, and more), with an emphasis on greatly enhancing difficulty and cohesion.
 - Ample new items, armors, perks, quests, enemies, and creatures, all aimed to further explore and expand on the Fallout universe.
 - Substantial mesh, collision marker, room bound, texture, and LOD optimizations with the goal of improved performance and AI pathing.
 - Extensive, full-game retexturing and reimagining of both Wastelands.